Best Car Insurance Companies in Texas (May 2026)

 Searching for the best car insurance in the state of Texas can be time-consuming, so here’s some additional information to help you along the way.

-GEICO, Allstate, and USAA are the top insurers selling coverage in Texas, based on Insurify’s analysis.
+GEICO, Allstate, and USAA are among the top insurers selling coverage in Texas, based on Insurify’s analysis.
 But the best car insurance company for you will depend on your needs and unique driver profile.

 • What is the cheapest car insurance in Texas?